 Awards & Nominations

-100% Forward: Nominated by Samuel Chan for 100% Forward, a part of 100% Design, that aims to highlight UK emerging design talents, each championed by an established designer who launched their career at 100% Design.
+100% Forward: Nominated by Samuel Chan, 100% Forward highlighted UK emerging design talents, each championed by an established designer who launched their career at 100% Design.

 Derek Austin Award 2018: Awarded 2nd place in the Derek Austin award for my Lift sideboards.